humblFINANCE/cookiecutter-python/{{ cookiecutter.__package_name_kebab_case }}/README.md

     micromamba env create --file micromamba_env.yml
     ```

-2. I didn't want the full path to be displayed when using this env so I changed my `.condarc` file to show the env name as the last directory where the env is located.
+2. To avoid displaying the full path when using this environment, modify the `.condarc` file to show the environment name as the last directory where the environment is located.
+This can be done manually or by running the command `micromamba config --set env_prompt '({name})'`.

     ```bash
     micromamba config --set env_prompt '({name})'
+    ```

+    After the modification, your `.condarc` file should look like this:

+    ```yaml
+    channels:
+      - conda-forge
+      - defaults
+    env_prompt: ({name})
+    repodata_threads: 2
+    change_ps1: false
+    envs_dirs:
+      - ~/micromamba/envs
     ```

 3. Activate the environment